Skip to main content

 • unmarked facilities are detected.

 PA 174 also requires the MPSC to maintain information on excavation damages to underground facilities and to make that information publicly available on its website.
-With excavation damage, there are typically two parties involved - the owner of the facility and the excavator who caused the damage.
-The MPSC requires information related to incidents of excavation damage to be submitted by the facility owner or operator on a quarterly basis.
-However, excavators and other parties may voluntarily elect to submit data for excavation damages but are not required to do so.
+With excavation damage, typically the involved parties are the owner of the facility and the excavator who caused the damage.
+However, the MPSC only requires the facility owner or operator to submit information related to incidents of excavation damage on a quarterly basis.
+Excavators and other parties may voluntarily elect to submit data for excavation damages but are not required to do so.